Linux Integration with ControlUp

 You can install these packages yourself on a Linux computer before you assign it to an LDC, or ControlUp can install them for you during the process of adding the Linux computer to an LDC.

-If you choose to let ControlUp install them, the credentials you provide for adding the computer to the LDC must have a sudo user role.
+If you choose to let ControlUp install them, the credentials you provide for adding the machine to the LDC must have a sudo user role.
 In addition, the !requiretty property must be included in the /etc/sudoers file, either globally for the computer or individually for the user account that is used for adding the computer to the LDC.

 The following articles will assist you in creating a Linux data collector & adding machines to it -